3runoAM/Bruno-AlmeidaMartins/README.md

 - 🤙🏼 Hi, I’m @Bruno Almeida
 - ❤️ I’m interested in books, pop and eletronic music, technology and videogames!!
 - 📚 I’m currently a student of Analysis and Systems Development and i'm learning Python, among other things.
-- 📫 You can recah me via email Jbrunno17@gmail.com
+- 📫 You can reach me via email Jbrunno17@gmail.com

 <!---
 Bruno-AlmeidaMartins/Bruno-AlmeidaMartins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.